Farm Internships – Organic Berries, Veggies, Beekeeping and More!

 There is no smoking on the farm.
 Applicants must have reliable transportation and be willing to work a flexible schedule based on the needs of the farm.

-Interested applicants should submit a resume and cover letter via e-mail to email@example.com.
-The deadline for submitting an application is February 15th, 2018, with preference given to early applicants.
+Interested applicants should submit a resume and cover letter via e-mail to [email protected].
 Visit us at www.hopemountainfarm.com to learn more about us!

 Number of interns needed: 3